konakus/DENG_Mobility/README.md

 * This midterm focuses on the Zurich pipeline only
 * Basel-related components are not used
+* This midterm focuses on the local pipeline (PostgreSQL + Airflow).
+Cloud storage and Terraform-based infrastructure will be implemented in the final stage.
 * The pipeline is designed to be fully reproducible

 ---

 ## Future Improvements

+* Add cloud-storage (will be done after midterm)
 * Extend to multiple cities (e.g., Basel)
 * Add more data sources
 * Improve feature engineering